FHOOEAIST/aist-kube/cuda-on-kube/README.md

      it would be `docker.io`.
    * `imageOwner` with the name of the image owner.
 All images (jupyter notebook and webdav) must have the owner in common.
-4. Define the `deploymentName` as given in the following pattern and set it in the copied configuration:
+3. Define the `deploymentName` as given in the following pattern and set it in the copied configuration:
    ```
    pattern: (group|department)-((first letter of first name)(full-lastname)|project name)-cuda-(tf|pytorch)
    example person Anton Mustermann: aist-amustermann-cuda-tf
    example project AKFA: aist-akfa-cuda-tf
    ```
-5. Rename the copied `example.yaml` file to the name of the `deploymentName`.
+4. Rename the copied `example.yaml` file to the name of the `deploymentName`.
-6. Set the deploymentImage by choosing between a TensorFlow or PyTorch base image:
+5. Set the `deploymentImage` by choosing between a TensorFlow or PyTorch base image:
     * TensorFlow: `10.42.1.119:32000/aist/scipy-notebook-cuda-tf:latest`
     * PyTorch: `10.42.1.119:32000/aist/scipy-notebook-cuda-pytorch:latest`
-7. Make a **dry run** and check if any error occur.
-Use as release name the defined deploymentName.
+6. Make a **dry run** and check if any error occur.
+Use as release name the defined `deploymentName`.
 This further defines the path at which the notebook will be available.
 Provide the password as parameter defined by `--set-string setup.jovyanPassword=XYZ` and reference the created configuration with `-f cuda-on-kube/releases/<deploymentName>.yaml`